-Central California wildfire grows as hot, dry conditions persist
+Central California wildfire nearly 50 percent contained as hot, dry conditions persist

 Flames have charred more than twice as much land in California so far in 2017 compared with the same time last year, according to Cal Fire.

-Reporting by Bernie Woodall in Fort Lauderdale, Florida; Editing by Frank McGurty and Sandra Maler
+Reporting by Bernie Woodall in Fort Lauderdale, Florida and Chris Michaud in New York; Editing by Frank McGurty, Sandra Maler and Jacqueline Wong